NiklasGollenstede/nixos-installer/modules/fs/disks.nix.md

                     t;1;c  # type ; part1 ; W95 FAT32 (LBA)
                     a;1    # active/boot ; part1
                 ''; };
+                partitionDuringInstallation = (lib.mkEnableOption "partitioning of this disk during system installation.
+If disabled, the disk needs be partitioned, and its filesystems formatted, already or manually.
+Declaring filesystems or LUKS mappings on unpartitioned devices via `/dev/disk/by-partlabel/...` will currently break the installation.") // { default = true; };
             }; })));
             default = { primary = { }; };
             apply = lib.filterAttrs (k: v: v != null);